sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 To figure that out we need to be a bit more sneaky, and we will need to rely on those two pieces of background knowledge that I wrote down previously; namely that the raw data are normally distributed and that we know the value of the population standard deviation σ.
-If the null hypothesit is actually true, and the true mean is µ\ :sub:`0`, then these facts together mean that we know the complete population distribution of the data: a normal distribution with mean µ\ :sub:`0` and standard deviation σ.
+If the null hypothesis is actually true, and the true mean is µ\ :sub:`0`, then these facts together mean that we know the complete population distribution of the data: a normal distribution with mean µ\ :sub:`0` and standard deviation σ.
 Adopting the notation from section